ramanacv/example-user-dashboard/documentation/bounties/feature-sagas-web3.md

 - selectors.js
 - sagas.js

-#### Poor Mans Redux Store Department
+### Auto Generate Redux Store Departments - Code Writing Code
 Writing boilerplate code for state management is a pain.
 It's a major drawback of Redux.
 However, BuidlBox values standardizing data management/streaming patterns for complex Ethereum Blockchain interactions, so Redux is a great candidate for predictable state management across as many decentralize applications as possible.

-To make it easy a "poor mans redux store generator can be found in the `resources` folder.
+To make it easy a "code generator" template for redux store departments can be found in the `resources` folder.
 Simply map Redux Store Actions/Reducers/Sagas to a Javascript library using the auto-generator using our simple code generator.
 If you want to save hours of writing boilerplate please use the code generator.
 Plus you don't have to learn Redux, you can just make the correct API mappings and a Redux/Sagas Developer can handle the rest.

 Open the `resources/redux-derpartment/ethers/` in the Terminal and type the command `node actions.js`